GluuFederation/docs-ce-prod/docs/source/authn-guide/fido2.md

 1. Click on the `oxAuth Configuration` tab

-1. Scroll down to the Fido2 Specification
+1. Scroll down to the Fido2 Configuration

-1. Set the `disable` field to `False`
+1. Set the `disableFido2` field to `False`

 1. Set the `mdsAccessToken` field value.
 This is access token which FIDO Alliance provides to access MDS and TOC data.